All Episodes

 Look, there's a lot of people that are angry at me, and I'm angry at a lot of people.

-And I'm gonna make a promise and a pledge here.
+And I'm going to make a promise and a pledge here.

-Well, we're gonna have a big discussion here in 21 days.
+Well, we're going to have a big discussion here in 21 days, win, lose, or draw.

-The Republican Party needs a reboot in a major way.
+The Republican Party needs a reboot in a major way, and we're going to start it.

-I'm just hoping we get through this election.
+I'm just hoping we get through this electron.

 I'm hoping upon hope that these polls are wrong, that there's a Brexit effect, that Trump wins because his agenda will help the country.